Simplicial Convolutional Filters: Introduction

-Methods to process signals supported on non-Euclidean domains modeled as graphs have attracted substantial research interests over the last years.
-Most of these graph signal processing (GSP) methods focus on signals supported on nodes, e.g., temperature and humidity measurements in a weather station network and EEG signals in a brain network \cite{shuman2013emerging, ortega2018graph}.
-Using linear shift operators that couple node signals to each other via the edges of the graph, e.g., in terms of the adjacency or a Laplacian matrix of a graph, we can design graph filters to process such node signals in manifold ways~\cite{shuman2013emerging, ortega2018graph, sandryhaila2013discrete, sandryhaila2014discrete}.
+Methods to process signals supported on non-Euclidean domains modeled as graphs have attracted substantial research interest recently.
+Most of these graph signal processing (GSP) methods focus on signals supported on nodes, e.g., temperature measurements in weather stations network or EEG signals in a brain network~\cite{shuman2013emerging, ortega2018graph}.
+Using linear shift operators that couple node signals to each other via the edges of a graph, e.g., in terms of an adjacency or a Laplacian matrix, we can design graph filters to process such node signals~\cite{shuman2013emerging, ortega2018graph, sandryhaila2013discrete, sandryhaila2014discrete}.

-However, we are often confronted with signals that are naturally associated to edges or sets of nodes in real-world applications.
-For example, for the blood flow between different areas in the brain \cite{huang2018graph}, the water flow in a hydrological network, the data flow in a communication network, or the traffic flow in a road network~\cite{leung1994traffic}, we typically model them as the flow over the edges of the network.
-Edge flows have also been used in statistical ranking, financial market, game theory and so on \cite{jiang2011statistical, candogan2011flows, gebhart2021go, mock2021political}.
-Similarly, in a coauthorship network, the number of publications with more than two authors can be seen as a signal supported on sets of nodes~\cite{huang2015metrics, patania2017shape, bick2021higherorder}.
+However, we often encounter signals that are naturally associated with edges or sets of nodes in real-world applications.
+For example, blood flow between different areas in the brain \cite{huang2018graph}, water flow in a hydrological network, data flow in a communication network, or traffic flow in a road network~\cite{leung1994traffic, schaub2018flow}.
+We typically model these signals as a flow over the edges of a network.
+Edge flows have also been used in statistical ranking, to describe financial markets, to analyze games, etc. \cite{jiang2011statistical, candogan2011flows, gebhart2021go, mock2021political}.
+Similarly, we may even encounter signals supported on sets of nodes~\cite{huang2015metrics, bick2021higher}.
+For instance, in a co-authorship network, the number of publications with more than two authors can be seen as such a signal~\cite{patania2017shape}.

-In these cases, rather than focusing on relationships between entities modeled as nodes, it can be fruitful to study relations between those relationships modeled as edges themselves.
-That is, we want to understand couplings between edges, e.g., mediated through a common incident node (lower adjacency) or because these edges contribute to a triadic relation (upper adjacency).
-To account for such relationships, we can model a (network) system as a simplicial complex (SC) and analyze signals associated to subsets of nodes, i.e., simplicial signals, with algebraic tools, the so-called Hodge Laplacians~\cite{lim2015hodge}, which generalizes the familiar graph Laplacians.
+In these cases, rather than focusing on utilizing the relationships between the nodes to process node signals, it can be fruitful to study relations between the node-relationships (edges, higher-order edges) themselves.
+In the case of edge-signals, we want to understand couplings between edges, e.g., mediated through a common incident node (lower adjacency) or because these edges contribute to a triadic relation (upper adjacency).
+To account for such relationships, we can model a (network) system as a simplicial complex (SC).
+Using this representation we can analyze signals associated to subsets of nodes, i.e., simplicial signals, with algebraic tools via so-called Hodge Laplacians~\cite{lim2015hodge,grady2010discrete,barbarossa2020}, which generalize the familiar graph Laplacians.